m-lab/website/_posts/blog/2018-01-24-modernizing-mlab.md

 All M-Lab servers today are hosted either in well-connected data centers or within the research and education networks of contributing partner institutions.
 Each location has at least one "pod" which consists of 3-4 servers and one switch, connected directly to an upstream transit provider.
 Each M-Lab pod has between 1-10 Gbps upstream connectivity.

-M-Lab has historically used a version of [PlanetLab](https://www.planet-lab.org/){:target="_blank"} to provide kernel builds and to generate installation images for our servers.
+The kernel, virtualization, and operating system running on M-Lab servers has historically been based on [PlanetLab](https://www.planet-lab.org/){:target="_blank"}.
 Since 2003, the PlanetLab Consortium has provided a research platform for researchers to prototype and develop, "new technologies for distributed storage, network mapping, peer-to-peer systems, distributed hash tables, and query processing."
+During this modernization project, M-Lab will remove most of our technical dependencies on PlanetLab.
+However, PlanetLab will continue to play an important role in the M-Lab Consortium.

 Today, each M-Lab server boots up into a custom-compiled version of Linux 2.6.32.
 This customized kernel from the 2.6 LTS branch of the Linux kernel has two main patches that are required for our systems: vserver (for containerization) and Web100 (for several of our experiments).